wizardxwoah/greymarket-warehouse/content/biden.md

 ### January
 ### February
 - Biden's Department of State fails to minimize the Russia-Ukraine tensions with sanctions.
 A <a href="https://en.wikipedia.org/wiki/Russian_invasion_of_Ukraine">hot war</a> breaks out in Europe.
+This war is ongoing nearly 2 years later.
+Discussions around it are typically censored on most mainstream platforms.
 ### March
 ### April
 ### May